surveyjs/survey-analytics/docs/set-up-table-view-react.md

 To view the application, run `npm run start` in a command line and open [http://localhost:3000/](http://localhost:3000/) in your browser.
 If you do everything correctly, you should see the following result:

 ![SurveyJS Dashboard: Export survey data to PDF, XLSX, and CSV](../images/export-to-pdf-xlsx-csv.png)

+> With [server-side data processing](#server-side-data-processing), exported documents contain only currently loaded data records.
+To export full datasets, you need to generate the documents on the server.

 [View Full Code on GitHub](https://github.com/surveyjs/code-examples/tree/main/dashboard-table-view/react (linkStyle))